danczakre/ICRTutorial/README.md

-# An ICR Tutorial
+# An FTICR-MS Data Analysis Tutorial
 This respository contains all the files and scripts necessary to participate in the FTICR-MS data analysis demonstration at the SBR SFA Community Workshop 2019.
 Moreover, this repository will hopefully provide insight into FTICR-MS analysis more broadly.
+This will not outline all possible analysis types, but rather investigate only a few.
+If there are any questions, please refer them to robert.danczak@pnnl.gov.

 Here is a brief outline of the included files: